blinry/nelder-mead-optimizer/README.md

 Description
 -----------

-Flexible Nelder-Mead-Optimizer with a simple interface.
+Flexible Nelder-Mead-Optimizer with a simple interface, that tries to maximize the target function.

 - Comes with a small test suite that ensures correct behaviour
 - Templatable to vectors of arbitrary dimension